Have you ever meditated with music and felt that it was a big part of the experience?

 2- Neurologic music therapy

 On a more Western note, we have music therapy in hospital and rehabilitation settings.
 Music therapy is used for pain management and brain injuries.
-In 2016, a study at a pain clinic played music to reduce anxiety in patients that had painful procedures.
+In 2016, a pain clinic study played music to reduce anxiety in patients who had painful procedures.
 They looked at music as a coping strategy, a source of comfort and ultimately a pain management tool.
-Participants were asked if music was helpful.
+Participants were asked if the music was helpful.
 87% reported yes, music is helpful with pain.

 3- Bonny method

-Violinist player Helen Bonny was so deeply inspired by an experience playing music that she called it ‘conscious-expanding’.
+Violinist player Helen Bonny was so deeply inspired by an experience playing music that she called it ‘conscious expanding.
 In the 1970s, she worked at the Maryland Psychiatric Research Center and promoted music’s healing power.
-The relaxation techniques developed were not only about music, but also paired the experience with guided imagery.
-The Bonny Method is targeted for terminally ill patients, psychiatric inpatients, and people recovering from injuries or addiction, but can be used by anyone.
+The relaxation techniques developed were not only about music but also paired the experience with guided imagery.
+The Bonny Method targets terminally ill patients, psychiatric inpatients, and people recovering from injuries or addiction but can be used by anyone.

-The Bonny Method of Guided Imagery and Music (GIM) was evaluated in 275 participants that had different health issues: anxiety, depression, mood disturbances and interpersonal problems.
+The Bonny Method of Guided Imagery and Music (GIM) was evaluated in 275 participants with different health issues: anxiety, depression, mood disturbances and interpersonal problems.
 Both psychological and physiological evidence found suggested Bonny Method GIM sessions can improve a person’s wellbeing.

 4- Tuning fork therapy

 A fork for music and healing?
 Let’s take a look at this sound healing concept.
-A tuning fork is a very simple metallic tool.
+A tuning fork is a straightforward metallic tool.
 It was invented by musicians in the 1700s in Europe to tune instruments.
-Around the 1800s they found a medical purpose: to diagnose the vibration of the skull.
+Around the 1800s, they found a medical purpose: to diagnose the vibration of the skull.
 Tuning forks can be used to pick up the specific vibration of an object.
 They can also be used to produce a fixed vibration.

 5- Brainwave entrainment

 In this study, participants with stress, anxiety, ADHD, migraine, learning disabilities and myofascial pain received intervention treatment with audiovisual entertainment, including brainwaves.
-Self-reported results showed better cognition, reduced pain and stress, enhanced mood, and an overall feeling of improvement.
+Self-reported results showed better cognition, reduced pain and stress, enhanced mood, and improved overall feeling.

 6- Tibetan bowls

-You can also use it in your own home after yoga practice, or just to harmonize your room.
-It’s very simple to play and in a way very entertaining.
+You can also use it in your own home after a yoga practice or to harmonize your room.
+It’s effortless to play and, in a way, very entertaining.
 Tibetan bowls come with a mallet that you press in a circular motion against the outside rim.
 Your hand follows the circle slowly until you hear the tone.
 It’s recommended you use your full arm and not only your wrist.

 This alternative method of sound healing has been brought to the research context, and experimenters find benefits.
 A group of 54 participants with spinal chronic pain received six sessions of singing bowl therapy.
-Compared to the group that received placebo treatment or no treatment at all, the singing bowl therapy group actually reported reduced pain and reduced stress.
+Compared to the group that received placebo treatment or no treatment, the singing bowl therapy group actually reported reduced pain and reduced stress.
 Singing bowls could potentially be used for treating pain.

 Sound Healing Benefits

 Yes, sound is healing.
 We just mentioned a few of the most popular current forms of sound healing.
 There are many other methods and healing practices out there.
-Sound is very powerful.
-If you think about it, we are made up rhythms, both externally and internally.
+Sound is potent.
+If you think about it, we are made up of rhythms, both externally and internally.
 Using frequencies to harmonize ourselves from the inside is part of our healing knowledge and journey.

 Music is healing.
 This is an undeniable fact!
 You can spend time looking at research and benefits, but you can also spend time actually listening and feeling music’s power.
-Albert Einstein summarizes his life discoveries in the field of physics with the phrase ‘Everything is vibration’.
-Embracing this idea, we can imagine the vibration of our cells, of our organs, even our thoughts.
+Albert Einstein summarizes his life discoveries in physics with the phrase ‘Everything is vibration.’
+Embracing this idea, we can imagine our cells’ vibration, our organs, even our thoughts.

 – MSc.
 A. Gabriela Mateo